 Each Cabin Possesses a Unique History

-In summary, The Old Hill Place's unique architectural features include the following:
+The Old Hill Place's unique architectural features include:

 Distinguished Boards and Beams’ Cabin Reclamation Process

 One must take care in choosing a reputable dealer when considering the purchase of a reclaimed log cabin.
 While some structures are in remarkable condition, it requires a trained eye to recognize if logs are unacceptable for reuse due to damage or decay.
-And there are many opportunities for damage to occur, or for the structure to lose its authenticity throughout the deconstruction, transportation, and reconstruction processes.
+And there are many opportunities for damage to occur throughout the deconstruction, transportation, and reconstruction processes.